wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 crypto_method
 ^^^^^^^^^^^^^

-Choose the coding of the messages that the agent sends to the manager.
+Choose the encryption of the messages that the agent sends to the manager.

 +--------------------+---------------------+
 | **Default value**  | aes                 |